anotherk1nd/singularity-admindocs/quickstart.rst

   not need to use the default Singularity image file format and if your kernel supports user namespaces and you choose to use user namespaces.

-.. note:: as of the time of this writing, the user namespace is rather
+.. note:: As of the time of this writing, the user namespace is rather
     buggy

 ALLOW PID NS (boolean, default=’yes’)